pontoonapps/CareerGuide/maps-api/README.md

 A _guest account_ is a special set of authentication credentials that represents a read-only user tied to one training centre.
 This then serves the purpose of a public service.

 * this is stored in the table `training_centre_features` that tells us whether a training centre has enabled a guest account
-* we would later need a way for a training centre to enable/disable their guest account (by default disabled, enabled manually in the DB for the special user requesting this feature)

 ## Assumptions